-- 2. The material in this course builds up gradually and by that I mean that material on chapter 2 has to be mastered before chapter 3 and 3 has to be mastered before chapter 4.
-If you miss working on the chapters for a couple of week, you might find too much work load and it may be frustrating. - 3.
-Do the questions on Study Plan for every chapter www.myeconlab.com

-There is material here based on each chapter that will help you understand the chapters better.
+The material in this course builds up gradually and by that I mean that material on chapter 2 has to be mastered before chapter 3 and 3 has to be mastered before chapter 4.
+If you miss working on the chapters for a couple of week, you might find too much work load and it may be frustrating.
+Do the questions on Study Plan for every chapter www.myeconlab.com There is material here based on each chapter that will help you understand the chapters better.
 The questions will also help consolidate your understanding.
+There is strong correlation between how much work students does on mylab and the final grade.

-- 4. Always get the big picture and the basic ideas or points of each topic.
+4. Always get the big picture and the basic ideas or points of each topic.
 Write down those points and this should help you to prepare for the exams.
 Spend quite some time thinking about those points.
 We will be using graphical analysis in some cases.
 Make sure that you understand the graphs carefully.
-Some simple algebra will also be used. - 5.
-About reading graphs: If you have not had economics classes before, you may find some graphs intimidating.
+Some simple algebra will also be used.

+5. About reading graphs: If you have not had economics classes before, you may find some graphs intimidating.
 With a little bit of patience, work and thinking skill you can soon become very comfortable with them.
 Graphs are a very important part of the tool-set that we have in this course.
 So please devote some time to them.
 When you look at a graph, look at the variables in both axes and read the title of the graph.
-Very soon you will see that each graph tells a story. - 6.
-In this course not only are you expected to gain knowledge (recall information) but also be able to apply, analyze, synthesize and evaluate the knowledge much in the fashion that the following pyramid structure depicts.
+Very soon you will see that each graph tells a story.

+6. In this course not only are you expected to gain knowledge (recall information) but also be able to apply, analyze, synthesize and evaluate the knowledge much in the fashion that the following pyramid structure depicts.